bekraft/bitub.jreality-build/README.md

 ### Installing in Eclipse

 Add a new update site location (either local or remote) in Eclipse via Help/Install new software.
-To use jReality as a simple view, have a look to the example feature.

 ## Packaging of jReality